MGhait/ci-cd-project/md-notes/get-started.md

 as an example you can see the [basic context file](../.github/workflows/06-basics-context.yml) to see an example for it

 for the if condition we use the following syntax `if: ${{ context }}` as the example in the file [basic condition file](../.github/workflows/07-basics-conditions.yml) as you can see the the commit in the line 12 we can use coditions without wrapping it in the  `${{ }}` experssion

+---

+### Variables

+We have 4 types of variables

+- environment variables
+- configuration variables
+- sectets
+- default variables

+#### Environment Varialbes

+each workflow runs on runner (VM like ubuntu) so these vars are related with this machine only and belongs to this workflow only too

+to declare environment varibale we use the keyword `env:` followed by key-value pair

+**Naming Convention** in environment vars to keep the name all CAP and descriptive if composite use underscore (_) and avoid default variables names

+We can access the environment vars using directly like line 16 in [basic variables file](../.github/workflows/08-basics-variables.yml) or we can use the best practice the context `env.VAR_NAME` as used in line 17 in same file

+#### Configuration Varialbes

+configuration varivalbes can be used in working repository and can be accessed from multiple workflows in same repo unlike environmnet variables

+> to init a config var we go to **`settings -> Secrets and variables -> Actions -> Variables -> New repository variable`**

+and the context variable for conf vars are `${{ var.context }}`

+#### Secrets

+Same as configuration Variables but the value is masked

+> to init a config var we go to **`settings -> Secrets and variables -> Actions -> Secrets -> New repository secret`**

+and the context variable for conf vars are `${{ secrets.context }}`

+#### Default Variables

+the predefied vars that github gives it to us so we can avoid nameing any environmnet vars with same name

+to see every default var we can use the `run: env` as shown in the [basic var conf file](../.github/workflows/09-basics-varibales-configuration.yml)

+we can avoid naming vars that start with prefex `GITHUB_` or `RUNNER_`